Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 I am still playing around with this one but it is proving to be so versatile.
 It is produced from the cassava root and is gaining in popularity because it is gluten-free and a part of the anti-inflammatory diet.

-It is also proving to be a substitute for whole wheat flour.
+It is also proving to be a substitute when a recipe calls for whole wheat flour.
 I have been using it as a 1:1 flour substitute and I have had great results.

 The only downside to this flour is the price.
 However, I have been able to justify the price due to the ease and convenience of use.
 I have had the best results with Otto’s Natural brand.